 Selling, general and administrative.
-Selling, general and administrative expenses increased by \$1.7 million to \$12.1 million in the three months ended June 30, 2007.
+Selling, general and administrative expenses increased by \$1.7 million to \$12.1 million in the three months ended June 30, 2008, from \$10.4 million in the three months ended June 30, 2007.
 A significant portion of this increase related to a \$2.0 million increase in our marketing expenses due to certain advertising we conducted at the Ports of Los Angeles and Long Beach and costs we incurred to support the Clean Renewable and Clean Alternative Fuels Act ("Alternative Fuels Act") in California.
 We believe that the Alternative Fuels Act represents a significant opportunity for our business.
 The Alternative Fuels Act, if passed by California voters, would provide financial resources for the purchase and conversion of vehicles to run on clean alternative fuels such as natural gas.
-Our professional service fees increased \$0.4 million between periods, primarily for consulting services related to our obligations as a public company.
+Our professional service fees increased \$0.4 million between periods, primarily for consulting services related to increased travel by our sales team.
 There was also an increase of \$0.3 million in travel, meals and entertainment between periods, primarily related to increased travel by our sales team.
-There was also an increase of \$0.8 million in salaries and benefits between periods, primarily related to increased compensation due to our executive officers and the hiring of additional employees.
-Our employee headcount increased from 109 at June 30, 2007 to 133 at June 30, 2008.
-These increases were offset by (i) a \$1.2 million decrease in stock option expense between periods as the second quarter of 2007 included the initial vesting (which was 1⁄2 greater than our usual practice) of certain stock options we granted to our employees in May 2007 upon the effectiveness our registration statement on Form S-1 filed in connection with our initial public offering, and (ii) an \$0.8 million decrease in our executive officers' bonus accrual as a result of revised anticipated payouts related to the 2008 bonus plan.
+There was also an increase of \$0.8 million in salaries and benefits between periods, primarily related to increased travel by our sales team.
+There was also an increase of \$0.8 million expense between periods as the second quarter of 2007 to 133 at June 30, 2008.
+These increases were officers and the hiring of additional employees.
+Our employee headcount increased from 109 at June 30, 2007 included the initial vesting (which was $\frac{1}{6}$ greater than our usual practice) of certain stock options we granted to our employees in May 2007 upon the effectiveness our registration statement on Form S-1 filed in connection with our initial public offering, and (ii) an \$0.8 million decrease in our executive officers' bonus accrual as a result of revised anticipated payouts related to the 2008 bonus plan.